-Entry Pass is a digital tool that shows if you are in compliance with completing daily health checks and/or asymptomatic surveillance testing.
+Entry Pass is a digital tool that shows whether you have submitted your COVID-19 vaccine record to VCU or — if you are not vaccinated or have not submitted your record — whether you are in compliance with completing daily health checks and/or asymptomatic surveillance testing.
+If you have a verified vaccine record on file with VCU, your Entry Pass automatically shows a green check.
 All students and employees will be required to use Entry Pass to access certain VCU facilities.

 Entry Pass is available in the VCU Mobile app and online at entrypass.vcu.edu.
 Think of Entry Pass as a “fast pass.”
 Those who are vaccinated or who complete their daily health check and comply with asymptomatic surveillance testing will use Entry Pass to more easily access certain campus facilities.
 Students and employees without an Entry Pass will review safety and compliance requirements with an entry attendant, who can answer questions and offer resources.
-Non-compliance with daily health checks or surveillance testing may ultimately result in building access restrictions and/or disciplinary action.
+For those who are not vaccinated or have not submitted their vaccine record to VCU, non-compliance with daily health checks or surveillance testing may ultimately result in building access restrictions and/or disciplinary action.

-Note: Not all VCU community members will be required or asked to participate in asymptomatic surveillance testing (i.e., VCU students and employees who are fully vaccinated and have reported their vaccine documentation are exempt from surveillance testing).
-Learn more about asymptomatic surveillance testing and how to know when and if you will be asked to participate.
+Note: Learn more about asymptomatic surveillance testing and how to know when and if you will be asked to participate.

 How it works